GoogleCloudPlatform/appengine-ruby/README.md

 in your `config/application.rb` file if you aren't already requiring all bundled gems.

+## Rack Quick Start

-If you are running a different web framework, you may need to add some initialization code to activate the features listed below.
+If you are rack-based web framework you can need to include the line:

+   require "appengine"

+You can add the Rake tasks to your application by adding the following to your Rakefile:

+  require "appengine/tasks"

+To use the Stackdriver integration you must follow the rack middleware steps for the individual gems listed below.

 ## Logging and monitoring